intermediatedevelopers/config/README.md

   - now if you try running the docker command again, you will get a permission denied error

-  -to fix the error, run the following commands
+  - to fix the error, run the following commands

   `sudo groupadd docker`